shaftoes/linux-insides/Initialization/linux-initialization-2.md

 extern const char early_idt_handler_array[NUM_EXCEPTION_VECTORS][EARLY_IDT_HANDLER_SIZE];
 ```

-The `early_idt_handler_array` is `288` bytes array which contains address of exception entry points every nine bytes.
-Every nine bytes of this array consist of two bytes optional instruction for pushing dummy error code if an exception does not provide it, two bytes instruction for pushing vector number to the stack and five bytes of `jump` to the common execption handler code.
+The `early_idt_handler_array` is a `288` byte array (with 9 byte values) containing the addresses of exception entry points.
+Of the nine bytes, two are for optional instructions for pushing a dummy error code if the exception does not explicitly provide one, two bytes are used for the vector number, and the five bytes correspond to the location of the common exception handler code.

-As we can see, We're filling only first 32 `IDT` entries in the loop, because all of the early setup runs with interrupts disabled, so there is no need to set up interrupt handlers for vectors greater than `32`.
-The `early_idt_handler_array` array contains generic idt handlers and we can find its definition in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S) assembly file.
-For now we will skip it, but will look it soon.
-Before this we will look on the implementation of the `set_intr_gate` macro.
+We're only filling the first 32 `IDT` entries in the loop, because all of the early setup runs with interrupts disabled, so there is no need to set up interrupt handlers for vectors greater than `32`.
+The `early_idt_handler_array` array contains generic idt handlers and we can find their definition in the [arch/x86/kernel/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S) assembly file.
+Before we explore this in greater depth, we will look at the implementation of the `set_intr_gate` macro.

-The `set_intr_gate` macro is defined in the [arch/x86/include/asm/desc.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/desc.h) header file and looks:
+The `set_intr_gate` macro is defined in the [arch/x86/include/asm/desc.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/desc.h) header file:

 ```C
 #define set_intr_gate(n, addr)                         \